SBenkhelfaSparta/docker/README.md

 # Docker
+## Making Docker Containers
+You can make containers from default templates by using the run command.
+For example, if you want to create a container with nginx you can do:
+`docker run -d -p 80:80 nginx`

+You can view all containers by running `docker ps`.

+Finally you can ssh into the container by running `docker exec -it container_id_here sh`.

 ## What is Docker?
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.